 1. Lower HRrest due to better parasympathetic regulation and higher stroke volume.

-2. Higher HRV at rest due to better balance between sympathetic and parasympathetic system.
+2. Higher HRV at rest due to a better balance between sympathetic and parasympathetic systems.

-3. Lower HR for the same exercise because relative intensity is lower and stroke volume is higher.
+3. Lower HR for the same exercise because the relative intensity is lower, and stroke volume is higher.

 4. Faster HRrecovery after the same exercise due to better parasympathetic influence.

 5. Faster HRV recovery after the same exercise due to better autonomic balance.

 HR for assessing intensity and workload